MissKhemmie/PortfolioProjects/README.md

 In this recently completed project, I worked with a survey dataset on data professionals.
 I used **Power BI** to clean and transform the data, ensuring its quality and reliability.
 The cleaning process involved handling missing values, removing duplicates, and standardizing the data format.

 Once the data was cleaned, I created a dashboard in **Power** **BI** to analyze the data.
 The dashboard includes various visualizations, such as charts, graphs, and tables, which provide insights into the characteristics, preferences, and trends among data professionals.
 Users can interact with the dashboard to explore the data from different perspectives and gain valuable insights.

+##6.
+Rollercoaster Business Data Exploration and Visualizations:

+Using **Python**, I leveraged popular data analysis libraries such as pandas, numpy, matplotlib, and seaborn to explore and visualize rollercoaster business data.
+Through data cleaning, exploration, and visualization, I gained valuable insights into the industry, uncovering patterns and trends that drive success.
+By importing and analyzing the data, I generated captivating visualizations that enhance our understanding of the rollercoaster business.

 #Conclusion: